 There are a couple of drawbacks however.
-The Olympus is handheld: it can't be mounted on your helmet.
-This got me thinking - maybe wearing a cam on top of your helmet might not be good idea in the first place.
+The Olympus is handheld: it can’t be mounted on your helmet.
+This got me thinking – maybe wearing a cam on top of your helmet might not be a good idea in the first place.
 Because one day you will ruin your camera by smashing your head into some rock formation.

 You also don’t want it to take your headlamps place (big no-go for me).
 The Sony cam mounts on the side, which is better.
 But perhaps a combination of handheld + harness mount is the best way to go.
 Luckily there’s a trick to mount it to a GoPro chest harness mount.

 You can also get SteadyGrips for a fair price if you want to use it handheld.